-Findings: No accessory equipment or structures are proposed to be located at grade.
-Therefore, this criterion is not applicable.
+Findings: The accessory equipment will be mounted on the rooftop, not at grade.
+Therefore, this landscaping criterion is not applicable.

-10. Tower design.
+- 10. Tower design. - a.

-- a.
 For a tower accommodating a Radio Frequency Transmission Facility of 100,000 watts or more, the tower must be designed to support at least two additional transmitter/antenna systems of equal or greater power to that proposed by the applicant and one microwave facility, and at least three two-way antennas for every 40 feet of tower over 200 feet of height above ground. - b.
-For any other tower, the design must accommodate at least three two-way antennas for every 40 feet of tower, or at least one two-way antenna for every 20 feet of tower and one microwave facility. - c.
+For any other tower, the design must accommodate at least three twoway antennas for every 40 feet of tower, or at least one two-way antenna for every 20 feet of tower and one microwave facility. - c.
 The requirements of Subparagraphs a. and b. above may be modified by the City to provide the maximum number of compatible users within the radio frequency emission levels.